BreachOpen/Chas-Riley/Projects/Network/sql.md

 ![Login Date Part 2](../../assets/img/network/sql/4.png)<br /><br />

 **Task 3.
 Retrieve login attempts outside of Mexico**<br />
-Now, your team is investigating logins that did not originate in Mexico, and you need to find this information.
-Note that the country field includes entries with 'MEX' and 'MEXICO'.
+Now, your team is investigating logins that did not originate in Mexico, and you need to find this information. <br />*Note that the country field includes entries with 'MEX' and 'MEXICO'.
 You should use the NOT and LIKE operators and the matching pattern 'MEX%'.<br /><br />

 Command I used: <br />
 SELECT * <br />